acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="automatic-tasty-fieldworks-ep"></a>

-Morning, afternoon, evening, night.
-What a nice four-part cyclic structure for an EP!
-Although the instrumentation borrows from the somewhat-dated sounds of early techno, Dillon also weaves in real field recordings from different times of day.
+Morning, afternoon, evening, night: you must admit this is a nice four-part cyclic structure for an EP.
+Although the instrumentation uses the innocent but dated sounds of early techno, Dillon also weaves in real field recordings from different times of day.
 The result is charming and feel-good.

 <div class="spotify ep">
   <iframe src="https://open.spotify.com/embed/album/0zgcTeyhSIBGCiJI17mEgp" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>